gpeterson2/JWPCE-dictionary-entry-to-Anki-csv-converter/README.rst

 Converts files of JWPCE dictionary entries to an Anki importable CSV.

-**Note** this has most recently specifically been tested on python 3.4.3.
-Using python 2.7 may not be supported.
+**Note** this has most recently specifically been tested on python 3.6.7.
+Using python 2.7 is not supported.

 Where JWPCE_ is a Windows based Japanese text input and dictionary program and Anki_ is a flash card program.